DNS - Domain Name System in Computer Networking

 Domain Name Disputes and Resolution

 Domain name disputes arise when there are conflicts over domain name ownership or usage.
-Resolution mechanisms include the Uniform Domain-Name Dispute-Resolution Policy (UDRP).
+Resolution mechanisms include the Uniform Domain-Name Dispute-Resolution Policy (UDRP), which provides a faster and less expensive alternative to court litigation for trademark-related disputes.

 gTLD Expansion and Its Implications